PATFIELD: Alma… Chapter 6

 Search for More Data

 Replication of data is needed to make firm conclusions about my mtDNA.
 How many people share the same mtDNA with me?
 I hope they might be curious enough to take a mtDNA test with FamilyTreeDNA (FTDNA)?
+AncestryCom had the mtDNA test from 2007 to 2014, but probably made a commercial decision to discontinue it?
 My mtDNA is the same as that of my g-g grandmother Maria Dorothea (Dora) ROOS (née MARQUARD).
 I hope that other descendants of Dora who are like me and share an uninterrupted maternal line to Dora MARQUARD and thus received her mtDNA will read this?
 Dora's seven daughters' families are below:

 - Mary b.1856.
 Married John Frederick BIDNER, had 3 daughters.